-Central government overdraft made up 97.6 percent of the total overdraft figure, it however decreased by 20.3 percent over same period which accounted for the reduction in the total overdraft amount.
+Central government overdraft made up 97.6 percent of the total overdraft figure, it however decreased by 20.3 percent over same period which drove the reduction in the total overdraft amount.

-The reduction is accounts payable was two-fold.
-First, there was a 21.7 percent reduction in IADC9 payables to land owners whose lands were acquired for the construction of the Arglye International Airport.
-Land owners received a combination of a total cash payout of \$0.5 million and total private bonds issued in the amount of \$0.3 million.
-The second reason for the reduction in payables was attributed to a 7.3 percent reduction in amounts outstanding to the business community.
+The reduction is accounts payable was two-fold there was a 21.7 percent reduction in IADC payables to land owners whose lands were acquired for the construction of the Arglye International Airport.
+Land owners received a combination of a total cash payout of \$0.5 million and total private bonds issued in the amount of \$0.9 million.
+The other reduction in payables was attributed to a 7.3 percent reduction in amounts outstanding to the business community.